theislab/campa/docs/source/overview.rst

   For more information, see the `Cluster data into CSLs tutorial`_.

-- Extract features from CSLs to quantitatively compare molecular intensity differences and spatial relocalisation of proteins in different conditions.
+- Extract features from CSLs to quantitatively compare molecular intensity differences and spatial re-localisation of proteins in different conditions.
   Use the API function :func:`campa.tl.extract_features` or the CLI::

     campa extract_features ...